hbctraining/main/registrations/AllFunders_Intro-bulkRNAseq-Part-II.md

 [Eligible*](#eligibility-requirements) Harvard researchers who have attended our Introduction to R workshop (or have working knowledge of R), and want to learn:

-- How to perform a differential expression analysis at the gene-level
+- How to perform a differential expression analysis at the gene-level on bulk RNA-seq data
 - How to effectively use R to get your data in the appropriate format for DE analysis
 - The steps and statistical approaches used in assessing the quality of your abundance estimates (count data)
 - How to visualize expression patterns for differentially expressed genes